c2r0b/vnmsim/README.md

 ## Specifications

-The simulator is developed as a NextJS app writter using React and Typescript.
+The simulator is developed as a NextJS app developed using React and Typescript.
 The code editor uses CodeMirror.
 The chosen design framework is FluentUI by Microsoft.

 ## How to compile

-After downloading the repository and installing the dependencies using `npm install`, a simple `npm run build` is enough to start a compiled and live updated version at `localhost:3000`.
+After downloading the repository and installing the dependencies using `npm install`, a simple `npm run dev` is enough to start a compiled and live updated version at `localhost:3000`.

 ## Testing